 The Fourth Word: nirodhaḥ

-You can also learn more from Chase Bossart, the Executive Director with the Yoga Well Institute, in the Yogasūtras Chapter 1 Overview.
-Chase provides an overview of the content of Chapter 1, including its three major subsections and how the flow of ideas fit together.
+You can also learn more from Chase Bossart, the Executive Director with the Yoga Well Institute, on the Yoga Well Podcast!
+Chase provides an overview of the content including its three major subsections and how the flow of ideas fit together.
 This chapter, in its entirety, provides a general overview of the path of Yoga from: the development of sustained attention, to how to maintain a state of Yoga in the midst of life’s difficulties, to the transformation that results from doing so.